 - Park pavilions and small architectural forms in gardens

-Other famous Rococo buildings in France:
+Other notable Rococo structures in France:

-- Hotel de Soubise with its famous Oval Salon
+- Hôtel de Soubise with its famous Oval Salon

-- Château de Bellevue near Paris – a standard of Rococo architecture
+- Bellevue Castle near Paris—a benchmark of Rococo architecture

-These buildings in the Rococo style were distinguished by elegance, asymmetrical planning, an abundance of stucco and mirrors, creating an atmosphere of luxury and refinement.
-Interior design in the Rococo style reached its perfection here, with the characteristic use of coves (rounded transitions between walls and ceiling) and ceilings with picturesque scenes.
+These Rococo buildings were distinguished by their elegance, asymmetrical layouts, and abundant stucco and mirrors, creating an atmosphere of luxury and refinement.
+Rococo interior design reached its zenith here, with characteristic use of pendentives (curved transitions between walls and ceilings) and painted ceiling panels.

 Success Story: Restoration of the Amalienburg Pavilion